IlonaSilverwood/pan-docs/Lua-introduction.md

 # Introduction

+# Introduction

-Pandoc has long supported filters, which allow the pandoc abstract syntax tree (AST) to be manipulated between the parsing and the writing phase.
+Pandoc filters allow the pandoc abstract syntax tree (AST) to be manipulated between the parsing and the writing phase.
 [Traditional pandoc filters](https://pandoc.org/filters.html) accept a JSON